MalteHerrmann/changelog-utils/README.md

 All available escape patterns can be appended by an optional description that is separated by a colon, e.g. `<!-- clu-disable-next-line-duplicate-pr: known duplicate (backported PR) -->`.

+## Authentication

+Authenticated GitHub requests are made if an environment variable `GITHUB_TOKEN` is found.
+This is required to check for available open pull requests of the current branch in private repositories.

+**NOTE**: The GitHub authentication is only used for read access of open PRs.